remult/remult/docs/tutorials/sveltekit/live-queries.md

 - The `subscribe` method returns an `unsubscribe` function, which we use in the `onDestroy` hook to unsubscribe when the component unmounts.

 - Sveltekit runs the `load` function twice - once on the server (Server-Side Rendering), and another on the client during hydration.
 We use the `browser` property to determine in which environment the app is running.
-When the app first runs on the server, we update the tasks list using information from the `load` function.
-Subsequent updates use the `liveQuery`
+We have commented out sections of the app that rely on server-side `load` function.
+All updates use the `liveQuery`.

-2. As all relevant CRUD operations (made by all users) will **immediately update the component's state**, we should remove (if any) the manual adding of new Tasks to the component's state.

 Open the todo app in two (or more) browser windows/tabs, make some changes in one window and notice how the others are updated in realtime.